soroush-04/Algorithms-Data-Structures/README.md

 - It is a 2D array,
 - We kinda try to swap and redesign the key-values of frequency hashmap.

+### Trees
+- In BST do not traverse the wrong subtree!

 ### BFS
 - Consider using it for shortest path in unweighted graphs.